Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs: Introduction

 \section{Introduction}

-Despite rapid progress in multimodal large language models (MLLMs)~\cite{2023llavarlhf, chen2024expanding, an2025llavaonevision15fullyopenframework, Bai2025Qwen25VLTR}, their reasoning traces \textbf{remain unfaithful}: models frequently produce persuasive explanations that conflict with perceptual evidence, or utilize post-hoc stories pretending their reasoning progress \cite{arcuschin2025chain, barez2025chain}.
+Despite rapid progress in multimodal large language models (MLLMs)~\cite{2023llavarlhf, chen2024expanding, an2025llava, wang2024qwen2}, their reasoning traces \emph{remain unfaithful}: models frequently produce persuasive explanations that conflict with perceptual evidence, or utilize post-hoc rationalizations fabricate their reasoning progress \cite{arcuschin2025chain, barez2025chain}.
 This gap poses a central challenge for trustworthy reasoning.
-Existing efforts typically focus on improving task accuracy or enriching chain-of-thought (CoT) generation~\cite{zhang2023multimodal}, yet they rarely ensure faithfulness as a principle.
+Existing efforts typically focus on improving task accuracy or enriching \textsc{Chain-of-Thought} (CoT) generation~\cite{zhang2023multimodal}, yet the unfaithful reasoning remains unaddressed.

-\paragraph{Motivation.} We are motivated by the following principle and observations \cite{goyal2017making}. \begin{quote} \textit{A perceptually faithful model reasons only over what is visually observable; it does not ``see'' what the image does not reveal.} \end{quote} This principle echoes long-standing findings in Visual Question Answering (VQA): systems should avoid answering beyond available evidence and resist over-reliance on language priors \cite{agrawal2018don}.
+\paragraph{Motivation.} We are motivated by the following principle and observations \cite{goyal2017making}. \begin{quote} \textit{A perceptually faithful model reasons only over what is visually observable; it does not ``see'' what the image does not reveal.} \end{quote} This principle echoes long-standing findings in Visual Question Answering (VQA): systems should avoid answering beyond available evidence and resist over-reliance on language priors \cite{antol2015vqa, agrawal2018don, bender2021stochastic}.

-As illustrated in Figure~\ref{fig:motivation}, MLLMs can produce seemingly correct answers and fluent explanations while exhibiting \textit{unfaithful} reasoning.
-We highlight two failure modes: (i) a post-hoc narrative that does not reflect its decision process; and (ii) claims about objects (e.g., cars, arrows, and dots) that do not match the input.
+As illustrated by examples in Fig.~\ref{fig:motivation}, we observe that MLLMs can generate plausible explanations that are \textbf{perceptually inconsistent} with the underlying visual input, \emph{regardless of whether the final prediction is correct}.
+To formalize this observation, we distinguish perceptual faithfulness (reasoning steps align with the model's input) from the predominant focus in prior work on behavioral faithfulness (reasoning steps align with the model's output) \cite{arcuschin2025chain, matton2025walk, ming2024faitheval,li2023evaluating}.

-We therefore disentangle \emph{\textbf{behavioral faithfulness}} (reasoning steps align with the model's output) and \emph{\textbf{perceptual faithfulness}} (reasoning steps align with the model's input) \cite{arcuschin2025chain, matton2025walk, ming2024faitheval,Li2023EvaluatingOH}.
-We argue that \textbf{faithfulness should be a design principle, not merely an evaluation objective}.
-Reasoning frameworks should \emph{explicitly verify} the evidential grounding of each step before it is admitted into the chain, ensuring that inference remains both perceptually justified and behaviorally aligned.
-This motivates FaithAct, a faithfulness-first planning framework that integrates evidence verification into every stage of reasoning, turning free-form chains of thought into \emph{chains of evidence}.
+{\textbf{Our answer.}} We argue that \textsc{faithfulness should be a design principle, not merely a post-hoc evaluation objective}.
+Reasoning frameworks should \emph{explicitly verify} the evidential grounding of each step before it is admitted into the chain, ensuring that reasoning remains both perceptually grounded and behaviorally aligned.